 Pierre's music was part of a performance at Gibney Dance Center premiering March 11-14.
 He collaborated with choreographer Ori Flomin and composer Gary Greenblatt on music for Flomin's dance piece "First Move."

-Don't miss the next performance of Pierre's brand new project, The CAMEMBERT TRAPPERS on June 19 at Barbes in Park Slope, BK, NY.
-That project is a sampling of Pierre's favorite songwriting from his previous bands (Melomane, Sea Foxx, The Snow) played with a country twang, hence the reference to quaint Americana and french cheese in the title.
+Don't miss the next performances of Pierre's brand new project, The CAMEMBERT TRAPPERS on May 1 at HOMETOWN BBQ and June 19 at Barbes.
+The Trappers serve up a heaping platter of Pierre's creamy songwriting from previous bands (Melomane, Sea Foxx, The Snow) spiced with a country twang, like a pungent wheel of barbecued French cheese...

 Check out the new video for Things That Are Good, a song by Mira Cook from her new album Eat The Cake.
 Pierre shot the video on Gopro with a DJI drone and also recorded some of the vocals on the album.

-The next Bad Reputation show is at Barbes on May 20.
+The next Bad Reputation show is at Barbes on May 21 at 10PM.